lalitm1004/DES211-CCD/report.md

    2. Even color coded bins are usually lone standing on campus, causing ppl to mix waste.

 ### Meme Campaign
-The student council put memes on nescafe tables where it was common for ppl to not throw away their waste.
+The student council put memes on nescafe tables where it was common for people to not throw away their waste.
 1. Pros:
-   1. Fun engaging way to incentivize disposal of waste in its appropriate bin.2
+   1. Fun engaging way to incentivize disposal of waste in its appropriate bin.
    2. Didnt use guilt as a tactic.
 2. Cons:
    1. The meme selections were unfunny.